developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

   - MCS14
   - MCS15

-- If the value ***11ac*** is chosen for the Managed Configuration **Wireless LAN Configuration - Omnitrail Datarate Standard**, the following data rates are selectable:
+- If the value ***11ac*** is chosen for the Managed Configuration **Wireless LAN Configuration - Omnitrail Data rate Standard**, the following data rates are selectable:

   - MCS0_1
   - MCS1_1